jabramov1/OCamelot/README.md

 dune exec examples/demo.exe
 ```

-The demo prints features regarding the input CSV data (e.g. size, head), performs a trading strategy and backtests it, and prompts the user to input different moving averages which are then displayed on a candlestick graph GUI (as shown below).
+The demo prints features regarding the input CSV data (e.g. size, head), performs a trading strategy and backtests it, and prompts the user to input different moving averages which are then displayed on a candlestick graph GUI.

+Sample graph:
 [csv-graph.png](https://postimg.cc/gx5wfmSD)

 The current available moving averages are simple moving average, exponential moving average, triangular moving average, weighted moving average, and volume-adjusted moving average.